TinyDef-DETR: A Transformer-Based Framework for Defect Detection in Transmission Lines from UAV Imagery: Results

 \subsection{Comparison of heatmaps}

 To intuitively demonstrate the effectiveness of the proposed modules, we generate heatmaps from the baseline RT-DETR model and the model with the proposed modules (EE-ResNet, SPD Convolution, and CSDMAM) on the same input image.
 These heatmaps illustrate the attention distribution of the models during the recognition process.
 As shown in Fig.\ref{fig:example}, subfigures (a), (c), and (e) represent the attention maps from the baseline model corresponding to the modules before integration, while subfigures (b), (d), and (f) show the attention maps after incorporating the proposed modules.
 It can be observed that the attention distribution after the inclusion of the modules is more fine-grained, and the object contours are more distinct, indicating that the proposed modules enhance the model’s ability to preserve more detailed information.
+For better readability and to highlight the subtle differences, zoom-in views are provided, overlaid on the original images, allowing readers to clearly observe the enhanced attention patterns around key object regions.